Symmetry operations and Critical Behaviour in Classical to Quantum Stochastic Processes: Numerical simulations

 \paragraph{Purity.} The next observable we analyze is the purity of the system, $\mc{P}$.
 The purity quantifies how mixed the system is or how far the system is from being represented by a pure state.
 Defined as,

 it takes the maximum value of 1 when the system is in a pure state and the minimum value of $1/d$, when the system is at the maximum statistical mixture, where $d=2^N$ is the dimension of the Hilbert space.
-The maximum statistical mixture refers to a diagonal density matrix, where the system is found with the same probability, $1/d$, in any of the classical configurations.
-In classical dynamics, the relaxation process sends the system to one of two possible equilibrium configurations, $\ket{\bs{0}}$ when all spins point up or $\ket{\bs{1}}$ when all point down.
-In quantum dynamics, the relaxation process sends the system to a statistical mixture of these two configurations which we denote as, $\varrho(t\rightarrow\infty)=p\proj{\bs{0}}{\bs{0}}+(1-p)\proj{\bs{1}}{\bs{1}}$ (for $p\approx 1/2$).
+The maximum statistical mixture refers to a diagonal density matrix, where the system is found with the same probability $1/d$ in any of the classical configurations.
+In classical dynamics, the relaxation process sends the system to one of two possible equilibrium configurations, $\ket{\bs{0}}$ when all spins point up or $\ket{\bs{1}}$ when all spins point down.
+In quantum dynamics, the relaxation process sends the system to a statistical mixture of these two configurations which we denote as $\varrho(t\rightarrow\infty)=p\proj{\bs{0}}{\bs{0}}+(1-p)\proj{\bs{1}}{\bs{1}}$ (for $p\approx 1/2$).
 So for long times the purity saturates at the value 1/2, while its initial value is close to the minimum value since we start with a statistical mixture of all configurations with zero magnetization.
-The dynamics of the purity is shown in Fig.\ref{fig:Purity-10S} where the different curves correspond to the different quantum extensions.
-The yellow curve with empty squares corresponds to the classical dynamics, where followed by the local map $\LQ^{(q)}$, a projective measurement is applied that destroys all possible coherences created in the previous step.
-It is interesting to note that in the three quantum evolutions $\{H_0, H_1, H_2\}$ the purity grows slower than the rest of the quantum versions, even slower than in the classical evolution.
-Which is paradoxical, since these three quantum extensions are the ones that produce the most coherences along the evolution, as observed in Fig.\ref{fig:Cohe-10S}.
-On the other hand, in the three quantum extensions $\{S_0, S_1, S_2\}$ the purity grows faster than in the classical evolution, with $S_0$ being the fastest, followed by $S_2$ and finally $S_1$.
-This is consistent with the degree of coherence in each of these quantum evolutions, see Fig. \ref{fig:Cohe-10S}.
+The purity dynamics is shown in Figure \ref{fig:Observables}-c where the different curves correspond to the different quantum extensions.
+The yellow dotted curve corresponds to the classical dynamics, where followed by the local map $\LQ^{(q)}$, a projective measurement is applied that destroys all possible coherence created in the previous step.
+The purity behavior is consistent with the two previous cases.
+The same group of quantum extensions show an improvement in the relaxation process, while in the second group the relaxation process is even slower than in the classical case.

-\paragraph{Decay of domain walls.} Another observable that helps us to understand the relaxation process is the decay of the number of domain walls.
-In a spin system like ours, a domain wall is understood as the interface between two spins pointing in opposite directions.
-Since at the beginning of evolution we start in a disordered phase the number of domain walls is maximal.
-As the spins begin to cluster into larger domains pointing in the same direction, the number of walls decreases as, $t^{-1/z}$.
-The parameter $z$ is known as the domain growth exponent.
-In the quantum version, to analyze the decay of domain walls we define the following operator: $\hat{D}_W=\sum_j n_D(j)\proj{j}{j}$, where $n_D(j)$ is the number of domain walls in the $j$th configuration.
-Thus, we can calculate the expectation value of this observable as